sst/sst/www/docs/learn/graphql-api.md

 ---
-id: graphql-api
 title: GraphQL API
-description: "Using GraphQL API for an SST app"
 ---

+We are now ready to expose the new comments functionality that we added to our core package.
+Let's look at how the API works in the `create sst` starter.

-GraphQL is a fundamental part of the `create-sst` starter but you do not need to know anything about it ahead of time.
-As you follow this guide you will pick up the concepts needed to ship your product.
+[GraphQL](https://graphql.org) is a fundamental part of the starter but you don't need to know anything about it ahead of time.
+As you follow this tutorial you'll pick up the concepts you need.

 ### What is GraphQL